 It might seem obvious to those mavens out there with an innate sense for looking tip-top even on a 6 a.m.
 Megabus journey, but the rest of us occasionally have to double-down and get back to basics in order to feel new and fresh and fashionable again.
-So rather than start the year with the sense that you can only be fabulous if you buy a heap of brand-new items, or that you're stuck in a winter rut (although we have some outfit ideas specifically for that), read the below tips for a quick refresher.
-Much of the advice will prove to be light on both your time and wallet—the ideal combination when we're wallowing in the depths of those January blues.
-Of course, I've provided you with a few shopping options—should you feel inclined—but no pressure.
+So rather than start the festive season with the sense that you can only be fabulous if you buy a heap of brand-new items or that you're stuck in a winter rut (although we have some outfit ideas specifically for that), read the below tips for a quick refresher.
+Much of the advice will prove to be light on both your time and wallet—the ideal combination when we're wallowing in the depths of the cold-weather blues.
+Of course, I've provided you with a few shopping options (should you feel inclined), but no pressure.

 Keep reading to see the ways you can look more stylish from this very instant.